sRanay/tp/docs/DeveloperGuide.md

 However, if the user wishes to export only the income or expense transactions, the user could enter `export /type in` or `export /type out` respectively.

+### Goal Feature

+The goal feature is facilitated by `GoalCommand`, which extends `Command`.
+Based on the argument, either `/add` or `/remove`, the user can add a new goal or remove an existing goal.
+The main purpose of the goal feature is to tag each income transaction with a goal, such that the user can have a clear idea of how to plan his savings toward his personal goals.

+If `/add` is provided, the command will validate the amount via `GoalCommand#validateAmount()` to ensure that the amount argument is present and valid.
+Then, `GoalCommand#addGoal` will be called to add the goal if the goal does not exist yet, else it will output an error message to inform the user that the goal already exist.

+Else if `/remove` is provided, the command will call `GoalCommand#removeGoal` to check if the goal exists and remove it.
+Else, it will output an error message to inform the user that the goal does not exist.

+Given below is an example usage scenario and how the goal feature behaves.

+Step 1.
+The user launches the application for the first time.
+There will be no goal available.

+Step 2.
+The user executes `goal /add car /amount 100000`, which will add a `car` goal, with the amount set to `100000`.

+Step 3.
+The user executes `goal /remove car`, which will remove the newly added `car` goal.

+### Category Feature

+The category feature is facilitated by `CategoryCommand`, which extends `Command`.
+Based on the argument, either `/add` or `/remove`, the user can add a new category or remove an existing category.
+The main purpose of the category feature is to tag each expense transaction with a category, such that the user can categorise his spending.

+If `/add` is provided, `CategoryCommand#addCategory` will be called to add the category if the category does not exist yet, else it will output an error message to inform the user that the category already exist.

+Else if `/remove` is provided, the command will call `CategoryCommand#removeCategory` to check if the category exists and remove it.
+Else, it will output an error message to inform the user that the category does not exist.

+Given below is an example usage scenario and how the category feature behaves.

+Step 1.
+The user launches the application for the first time.
+There will be no category available.

+Step 2.
+The user executes `category /add food`, which will add a `food` category.

+Step 3.
+The user executes `category /remove food`, which will remove the newly added `food` category.

+### Delete transaction feature

+The delete transaction feature is facilitated by `RemoveTransactionCommand`, which extends `Command`.
+Based on the `/type` argument value, either the income or expense transaction will be removed.
+The transaction to be removed is based on the index supplied by the user, as shown when listing the income/expense transaction.

+The command will call `RemoveTransactionCommand#removeTransaction()` which will get the maximum number of transaction from `RemoveTransactionCommand#getTransactionMaxSize()`, then parse the index supplied by the user and ensure is a valid integer using `RemoveTransactionCommand#parseIdx()`.
+This parsed index will then be used to remove the transaction from the `StateManager`.
+Afterward, `RemoveTransactionCommand#printSuccess()` will be called to print a success message to inform the user that the transaction has been removed.

+Given below is an example usage scenario and how the delete transaction feature behaves.

+Step 1.
+The user launches the application for the first time.
+There will be no transaction available.

+Step 2.
+The user input `out dinner /amount 10` to add expense transaction.

+Step 3.
+The user input `delete 1 /type out`.
+This will remove the first expense transaction, which is the transaction just added by the user.

+### Edit transaction feature

+### List feature

+### Summary feature

+The summary feature is facilitated by `SummaryCommand`, which extends `Command`.
+Based on the arguments, `/day`, `/week` or `/month`, the user can choose to filter and summarise the total sum of the income or expense transactions by the current day, week, or month.

+The command will first call `SummaryCommand#getFilter()` to get the filter type indicated by the user if any.
+Then, based on the `/type` argument value supplied by the user, `SummaryCommand#printSummary` will call either `SummaryCommand#getIncomeSummary()` or `SummaryCommand#getExpenseSummary()`, which will get the filtered income or expense arraylist from `SummaryCommand#filterIncome()` or `SummaryCommand#filterExpense()`.

+The filtered arraylist will then be looped to sum up the total amount.
+This total amount will be passed to `SummaryCommand#getSummaryMsg()` to format the message to be printed by `ui`.

+Given below is an example usage scenario and how the summary feature behaves.

+Step 1.
+Assume that the user has been using the program for some time.
+There will be a few income and expense transactions available.

+Step 2.
+The user input `summary /type in /day`.

+Step 3.
+The program will filter all the income transaction by the current date, and sum up the total amount.

+Step 4.
+The total amount will be output.

+### Help feature

 ## Product scope

 ### Target user profile